etn-ccis/blui-icons/VALIDATION.md

 #### React Native Vector Icons

-1. Validate a beta package integrates into the react demo.
+1. Validate a beta package integrates into the new react native project generated from the CLI.

 #### Icons SVG